 My target was Virgina Lake.
 The lake is location behind a Junior High School but it is tucked further enough away that it doesn't feel like your standing in a residential area.
 Up until this year I had only visited the lake once before and that was when a Great Egret was reported at the lake...well fast forward to this year at almost the same time and guess what has showed up...a Great Egret.
 The Egret has been very elusive and seems to be finding shelter up a narrow stream from the lake...but that wasn't my target.

 I arrived at the lake at 1:00pm and made my way down the short trail to the waters edge.
-I brought some food along for the ducks in hopes to draw in any usual subjects.
-One of those subjects I was aware of and was really hoping to finally capture an image of him..A male Gadwall.
+One of the subjects I was aware of and was really hoping to finally capture an image of him..A male Gadwall.
 I noticed him right away so I laid flat on my belly and grabbed this shot as he drifted along keeping its distance.

-Laying on my stomach I decided to move myself slightly behind some tall dry grass in hopes this would make him feel comfortable enough to move closer.
-I began to throw feed out for the ducks and before long pretty much every domestic duck at the lake was around me...but then something grabbed my attention from across the lake..both individuals were very small..much smaller then the rest of the ducks...so I stayed very still and low as they made a quick and curious approach...but only to a certain distance then they zig zagged inch by inch closer...
+Laying on my stomach I decided to move myself slightly behind some tall dry grass in hopes this would make him feel comfortable enough to move closer....but then something grabbed my attention from across the lake..both individuals were very small..much smaller then the rest of the ducks...so I stayed very still and low as they made a quick and curious approach...but only to a certain distance then they zig zagged inch by inch closer...

 I barely moved a muscle as this curious and beautiful duck tried to see what all the other ducks were feeding on...and continued to drift closer

-With no interest in the food she decided to tuck herself in for a nap.
-So with some great images secured I shifted my attention over to the Teal.
+With some great images secured I shifted my attention over to the Teal.
 I've personally had no luck with this species as they are very skittish here on the island.
 There are a few locations where very small groups of them hang out but those locations are near to impossible to get a great photo of them in.

 As the Bufflehead moved closer so did this guy